How Fast Did The First Automobile Go

 Understanding Early Automobile Speeds

-The narrative surrounding the speed of the first automobiles is more intricate than a simple number.
-We're not discussing sleek sports cars setting land-speed records but rather rudimentary inventions inching their way into existence.
+The narrative surrounding the speed of the first automobiles is more involved than a simple number.
+Still, we're not discussing sleek sports cars setting land-speed records but rather rudimentary inventions inching their way into existence.
 To fully grasp the context, we must consider the technological limitations, the materials available, and the very purpose of these early machines.
 These weren't designed for speed but for demonstrating the viability of self-propelled transport.

 Comprehensive Overview